relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/09 - Cisco Data Center and Compute Management Platforms and APIs/main.md

 &nbsp;

-Cisco UCS Python sDK is a Python module that helps automate all aspects of Cisco UCS management, including server, network, storage, and hypervisor management.
+Cisco UCS Python SDK is a Python module that helps automate all aspects of Cisco UCS management, including server, network, storage, and hypervisor management.
 The Cisco UCS Python SDK works on the Cisco UCS Manager MIT, performing create, read, modify, or delete actions on the managed objects in the tree.
 Python versions 2.7 and higher and version 3.5 and higher are supported.
 The Cisco UCS Python module for UCS Manager is called **ucsmsdk** and can be installed using pip by issuing the following command at the command prompt: **pip install ucsmsdk**.
 As of this writing, the current version of the ucsmsdk module is 0.9.8.

 &nbsp;